1. Knowledge Base

 3. Step 1: Booking System Preparation

-Booking System Preparation - Microsoft 365
+Booking System Preparation - M365 - RBAC

-1. Create a Service Account
+Create a Service Account

 The service account will be used for authenticating and carrying the requests between the Humly Control Panel and Office 365 via EWS.
 Therefore we recommend creating a dedicated account for this purpose.